Fraserburgh Old Parish Church: Recent history

 During the ministry of the late Rev. Douglas R. Clyne, much was done to expand the youth groups of the church.
 In his ministry the "Penny Schoolie" was renovated in 1976 for better accommodation, a new church centre built in 1990–92, and a special "Youth Dedication Service" has been held annually for years.
 Today, the Old Parish Church continues to host many youth groups including: the Badminton Club; Boys' Brigade (with band); Covenanters; Girls' Brigade; Junior Choir; as well as Sunday School groups.
 There are social groups for adults also.
 The Rev. Clyne demitted office in 2004, and a three-year vacancy (under Rev. George S. Noble) ensued.
-The current minister, Rev. Peter B. Park, was inducted in November 2007.
-Since his arrival he has overseen the development of a hand bell group (The Clangers) which was founded in the last year of the Clyne ministry.
-Park was also a noted name at the 2009 General Assembly of the Church of Scotland when he openly opposed the appointment of the Rev. Scott Rennie - an openly gay minister and divorced father of one.
-“There is a danger that we will make a decision [about homosexuality in the ministry] based on the prevailing culture of our time,” said the Rev Peter B. Park, who moved the procedural amendment.
+Rev. Peter B. Park was inducted in November 2007 and oversaw the development of a hand bell group (The Clangers) which was founded in the last year of the Clyne ministry.
+Park was also a noted name at the 2009 General Assembly of the Church of Scotland when he openly opposed the appointment of the Rev. Scott Rennie - an openly gay minister and divorced father of one - stating, “There is a danger that we will make a decision [about homosexuality in the ministry] based on the prevailing culture of our time.’
 He was defeated.
-The Rev. Park retired in June 2014 after a ministry of almost 7 years.
-The Kirk currently has a vacant charge.
+The Rev. Park retired in June 2014 with no replacement appointed thereafter.